Skip to content

 5. Putting It All Together

-The following example shows how to register these custom plugins and execute a script that uses them.
+The following example registers custom plugins and executes a JSON-serializable script.

 typescript